Your condition is as important to us as it is to you.

 • treating high blood pressure

-Other treatment options include:
+Other treatment options include the following:

 This machine delivers air pressure to the nose through a mask.
 Because the air pressure is greater than the surrounding air, it keeps the upper airway passages open for breathing.
 To make the device more comfortable, a customized mouthpiece may be created to shift the lower jaw forward and open the airway.
 Known as oral appliance therapy, this treatment is often successful with mild to moderate cases.

 The most successful long-term treatment for sleep apnea involves moving the face’s skeletal framework forward, rather than removing or altering throat/airway structures.
-Called maxillo-mandibular advancement or MMA (maxilla= upper jaw; mandible= lower jaw), this procedure does not affect the speech intonation, the bite (how the upper and lower jaws come together), or even the facial appearance.
+Called maxillo-mandibular advancement or MMA (maxilla=upper jaw; mandible=lower jaw), this procedure does not affect the speech intonation, the bite (how the upper and lower jaws come together), or even the facial appearance.
 MMA provides immediate and lasting relief 95% of the time by changing the relationships of all the critical structures in the airway regions, including the back of the nose, back of the throat, and frontal area of the nose/mouth.
 Once the airway is thus opened, the problem of sleep apnea is eliminated, not merely managed.